omphalos/smr/README.md

 smr
 ===

 This is an implementation of streaming multiple regression in JavaScript.
-It's useful if you want to use JavaScript to run multiple regression in real-time or over very large datasets that won't fit into memory all at once.
+It's useful if you want to run multiple regression, and it works if you want to run it in real-time or over very large datasets that won't fit into memory all at once.

 # Quick Start